Frequently asked questions (FAQ) for the International Virtual Exchange project

-To date, 8 countries have participated in the exchange but more are coming on board every year.
-At present, the main participants are from some 28 institutions throughout Japan and the SENA in Colombia.
+To date, 8 countries/regions have participated in the exchange but more are coming on board every year.
+At present, the main participants are from some 32 institutions throughout Japan and the SENA in Colombia.
 Thus, your students will be interacting with a minimum of one or both of these countries' students.
-Some groups will also have students from the other participating countries/regions: China, the Philippines, the UAE, Spain, Taiwan, Thailand, Vietnam and in the coming exchanges teachers from India, Hungary, and Egypt have also expressed interest in joining.
+Some groups will also have students from the other participating countries/regions: China, the Philippines, the UAE, Spain, Taiwan, Thailand, Vietnam and in the coming exchanges teachers from Hungary and Egypt have also expressed interest in joining.

 7. Can I carry out research on my students?

 You are welcome to carry out research on your own students (after attaining their consent) but if you are wanting to include the students in other countries, of course, you should attain their permission via their teacher, and also that of the co-ordinator, Eric Hagley.

 8. How much work is involved for students?